Nickalus12/ChaxAI/README.md

 # set API_TOKENS to require an API token for the backend
 # set LOG_LEVEL to control logging verbosity
 # set LOG_FILE to log to a file and MAX_UPLOAD_MB to limit upload size
+# OPENAI_API_BASE is also used for embeddings during ingestion and querying
+# security headers like X-Frame-Options are enabled by default
 pip install -r requirements.txt python app/ingest.py
 ```